avoram/myTestRepo/README.txt

 	a)set the nick name and connection to gihub project : git remote add myTestRepo https://github.com/avoram/myTestRepo.git b)git remote -> myTestRepo
-	c)Pushing changes -> git push -u myTestRepo d)This will add the files to Github
+	c)Pushing changes -> git push -u myTestRepo d)This will add the files to Github.

+14)git ignore : add .gitignore file and mention all the extension and file which need not be watched by git.